 Examples to be wary of

 So far, the following domain names have been used by the fraudsters to impersonate an intermediary for the deal.
-If any emails come from these, they are not legtimiate and not associated with Pricewaterhouse Coopers or PwC Legal:
+If any emails come from these, they are not legitimate and not associated with Pricewaterhouse Coopers or PwC Legal:

 @pwc-ukglobal.com and @pwc-office.com

 The fraudsters may not even use this approach, and the crime may be completely carried out using the first email posing as the CEO.
-In this case the sender name will be that of the CEO, but the email account will usually be from something unfamiliar, or a yahoo or gmail account (so they can receive the replies).
+In this case, the sender name will be that of the CEO, but the email account will usually be from something unfamiliar, or a Yahoo or Gmail account (so they can receive the replies).

 In an increasingly technological age, we can’t forget about old fashioned fraud

 Awareness of cyber crime is at an all time high.
-Therefore the potential exists for us to forget about traditional methods of fraud.
+Therefore, the potential exists for us to forget about traditional methods of fraud.
 Whilst this method uses technology (email, phone), there is no hacking going on, and the criminals are not doing anything technical to extract funds – only tricking people.

 Don’t assume legitimacy if someone calls or emails you directly, using your first name and appearing to know about you.
-Anyone can find out company details such as employee names, departments they work in, managing director’s names (even email addresses) and financial information that can inform them to request a realistic some of money.
+Anyone can find out company details such as employee names, departments they work in, managing director’s names (even email addresses) and financial information that can inform them to request a realistic sum of the money.

 It is also possible to appear as anyone you want online, even over email.
 You don’t need to have access to an email account to appear to send from it.
 Many email programs allow you to customise the sender name, and also the reply-to address.

 People are the weakest link in your security network